Azure/AzureAD-App-Docs/articles/en-us/workday/sso_configure.md

     b.
 In the **Login Redirect URL** textbox and the **Mobile Redirect URL** textbox, type the **Sign-on URL** you have entered on the **Workday Domain and URLs** section of the Azure portal.

     c.
-In the Azure portal, on the **Configure sign-on** window, copy the **Azure AD Sign Out URL** : %metadata:singleSignOutServiceUrl%, and then paste it into the **Logout Redirect URL** textbox.
+In the Azure portal, on the **Configure sign-on** window, copy the **Sign-Out URL**, and then paste it into the **Logout Redirect URL** textbox.

     d.
 In **Used for Environments** textbox, select the environment name.

-     >**Note:**
+    >[!NOTE]
-     > The value of the Environment attribute is tied to the value of the tenant URL:  >-If the domain name of the Workday tenant URL starts with impl for example: *https://impl.workday.com/\<tenant\>/login-saml2.htmld*), the **Environment** attribute must be set to Implementation.
+    > The value of the Environment attribute is tied to the value of the tenant URL:
+    >-If the domain name of the Workday tenant URL starts with impl for example: *https://impl.workday.com/\<tenant\>/login-saml2.htmld*), the **Environment** attribute must be set to Implementation.
     >-If the domain name starts with something else, you need to contact [Workday Client support team](https://www.workday.com/en-us/partners-services/services/support.html) to get the matching **Environment** value.

 4. In the **SAML Setup** section, perform the following steps: